 You love dogs, all animals really, but especially dogs.
 Not only do you love being around them, but you find their behavior interesting.
 The idea of working with dogs in a professional capacity and to earn a living helping pets has considerable appeal.

 Maybe you considered veterinary medicine, but it wasn’t for you.
 Please don’t feel bad; there are lots of other ways in which you can help dogs live their best lives.
 One option is to become a dog trainer.
 Perhaps you have always had an easy time getting along with dogs and find that most dogs seem to be very comfortable around you.
-Maybe you have even done a little research by Googling “dog trainer school near me” but are still unsure what you need to know before becoming a dog trainer.
+Maybe you have even done a little research by Googling “dog trainer academy near me” but are still unsure what you need to know before becoming a dog trainer.

 So, let’s review the top 6 things you should consider before becoming a dog trainer.